 While most students and parents plan for children to head off to college immediately after high school, everyone knows that life has this nasty habit of getting in the way.

-Although there are about a million reasons that you might have had to take a break from your formal education to clock in and pay your bills, the good news is that no matter how long it’s been since you attended school, there are a number of easy ways that you can help get yourself back in gear.
+The good news is that no matter how long it’s been since you attended school, there are many easy ways that you can help get yourself back in gear.

-Whether its been a year, ten years or fifty years since you were enrolled in college, there are a number of steps you can take to boost the odds right back in your favor.
+Whether it’s been a year, ten years, or fifty years since you enrolled in college, there are several steps you can take to boost the odds right back in your favor.

 Take some time to network with other adult, non-traditional college students to find out what the biggest obstacles and challenges were and what they did to work around them.